zchking/docs/pages/katalon-store/docs/publisher/generate-customized-report.md

 description: Guidelines for developers about how to write a customized report plugin
 ---
-# katalon-studio-sample-report-plugin

 A sample custom keyword plugin to demonstrate how to generate a customized report.

-**This plugin provides**:
-- A test listener that automatically generates a test suite report with a customized format as a text file under *Reports* folder.
+This plugin provides a test listener that automatically generates a test suite report with a customized format as a text file under *Reports* folder.

 ## Relevant project structure
 ```bash